Efficient Source-Free Time-Series Adaptation via Parameter Subspace Disentanglement: Appendix

 \paragraph{Many-to-one Analysis. } To provide a more comprehensive and realistic evaluation, we also conduct an experiment under the many-to-one setting.
 In this setting, data from all source domains in the source-target pairs are merged to form a single, larger source domain for pretraining.
 The pre-trained model is then adapted to target domains that were not part of the combined source domain.
 This many-to-one approach allows for much robust evaluation.
 Figure \ref{fig:exp_setup} visually describes the overall evaluation setup.
 In Figure \ref{fig:low_data_extended}, we extend our analysis from Figure \ref{fig:low_data} to include results for the Many-to-one setup of the SSC \citep{SleepEDF} and HHAR \citep{HHAR} datasets, results for the Many-to-one setting are marked with an asterisk (*).

-\paragraph{Parameter efficiency across SFDA Methods and Datasets (Extended Analysis). } In Table~\ref{tab:comparison_appendix}, we extend the results from Table~\ref{tab:comparison} by including the outcomes for the WISDM and UCIHAR datasets.
+\paragraph{Comparison with Parameter-Efficient Tuning Methods (Extended Analysis). } In Table~\ref{tab:comparison_appendix}, we extend the results from Table~\ref{tab:comparison} by including the outcomes for the WISDM and UCIHAR datasets.
 Consistent improvements are observed across various sample ratios, along with a significant reduction in both inference overhead and the number of parameters fine-tuned during adaptation.
 Additionally, we provide the F1 scores for each source-target pair across all the discussed datasets in Tables~\ref{tab:SSD_all}-\ref{tab:UCIHAR_all}, for a direct comparison with the number reported by \cite{MAPU}.